Rahularora302/Needleton/README.md

 Features

-Browse through a curated collection of fashion products and accessories.
+*Browse through a curated collection of fashion products and accessories.

-Seamlessly search for specific items using our advanced search functionality.
+*Seamlessly search for specific items using our advanced search functionality.

-Add desired products to your cart and proceed to secure checkout with integrated payment gateways.
+*Add desired products to your cart and proceed to secure checkout with integrated payment gateways.

-Stay updated with the latest fashion trends through our engaging blog section.
+*Stay updated with the latest fashion trends through our engaging blog section.

-Contact us directly via the integrated enquiry form for any queries or feedback.
+*Contact us directly via the integrated enquiry form for any queries or feedback.

 Technologies Used

-Frontend: SCSS, JavaScript, React.js
+Frontend: SCSS, JavaScript, React.js.
 Backend: Employed Strapi as a backend CMS to manage photos and descriptions on the web pages.
-Database: Firebase (Firestore)
+Database: Firebase (Firestore).
-Authentication: Google OAuth
+Authentication: Google OAuth.
-Payment Gateway: Stripe
+Payment Gateway: Stripe.

 We welcome contributions to enhance the Needleton platform.
 If you find any bugs or have suggestions for new features, please open an issue or submit a pull request.